|

-Ecotourism is a great way to enjoy the beauty of our planet while not contributing to its destruction.
-Also called socially responsible touring, it gives you the opportunity to see first hand how our world must have looked before we existed, and Eastern Bolivia is one of the best places in the world to get in touch with Earth’s ancient history.
+Bolivia Ecotourism is a great way to enjoy the beauty of our planet while not contributing to its destruction.
+Also called socially responsible touring, it gives you the opportunity to experience first hand how our world must have looked before we existed, and as Bolivia is one of the most biodiverse regions on the planet (known as the 10 mega-diverse regions) it one of the best places in the world to get in touch with Earth’s ancient history.
+The following are some of the many natural gems you can visit in Bolivia's largest state, Santa Cruz in Eastern Bolivia.

 Here you can go trekking or rafting, take birdwatching and wildlife observation tours, visit ancient ruins like